Home

 • 3 min learn

-Share to FacebookShare to TwitterEmail this article
+Share to FacebookShare to TwitterEmail this text

-The kayakers found the cranium within the drought-depleted Minnesota River about 110 miles (180 kilometers) west of Minneapolis, Renville County Sheriff Scott Hable mentioned.
+The kayakers found the cranium within the drought-depleted Minnesota River about 110 miles (180 kilometers) west of Minneapolis, Renville County Sheriff Scott Hable said.

-"It was a complete shock to us that that bone was that old,” Hable told Minnesota Public Radio.
+"It was a whole shock to us that that bone was that outdated,” Hable told Minnesota Public Radio.

-Hable said his office removed the submit.
+Hable stated his workplace eliminated the submit.

-"We didn’t mean for it to be offensive by any means,” Hable stated.
+"We didn’t mean for it to be offensive in any respect,” Hable said.

 Quelle: abcnews.go.com